GraphiteEditor/Graphite/website/content/_index.md

 ## Desktop-first and web-ready

-Graphite is designed principally as a desktop-grade professional application that is also accessible in-browser for fast, casual usage.
+Graphite is designed principally as a professional-grade desktop application that is also accessible in-browser for quick, casual usage.

 Where's the download?
-Desktop apps for Windows, Mac, and Linux should be available later in 2024.
+Windows, Mac, and Linux apps should be available around the end of 2024.
 Until then, you can <a href="https://support.google.com/chrome/answer/9658361" target="_blank">install it as a PWA</a>.

-Developing and maintaining a native app on four platforms is a big task.
-To not compromise on the optimal desktop experience—which takes longer to do the right way—priorities called for initially supporting just web, the one platform that stays up-to-date and reaches all devices.
+Developing and maintaining a native app on so many platforms is a big task.
+A fast, sloppy approach wouldn't cut it, but engineering the right tech takes time.
+That's why first supporting just web, the one platform that stays up-to-date and reaches all devices, was the initial priority.

 Once it's ready to shine, Graphite's code architecture is structured to deliver native performance for your graphically intensive workloads on desktop platforms and very low overhead on the web thanks to WebAssembly and WebGPU, new high-performance browser technologies.